FacuBozzi/litebox-challenge/README.md

 The layout was designed desktop-first following the original Figma spec, and then we added explicit adjustments for small/mobile screens so key flows (hero, topics, story grid, modal) remain usable.
 I did not spend time perfecting tablet or "in-between" breakpoints due to the short challenge window (and I was busy with other challenges this week), so expect the best fidelity on large screens.

+## TODO

+- Improve mobile responsiveness, especially StoryCards and the hero section, so layouts stay balanced in smaller breakpoints.
+- Increase horizontal padding on mobile screens throughout the home page.
+- Polish the remaining visual details to reach pixel-perfect parity with the design.

 ## Getting Started

 First, run the development server: